top of page

 Asking for your help:

-This year I was diagnosed with Ehlers-Danlos Syndrome, a genetic connective tissue disorder.
+I was recently diagnosed with Ehlers-Danlos Syndrome, a genetic connective tissue disorder.
 The obvious symptom of it was being hyper-mobile.
 In all my joints.
 To a detriment.
 This disorder erodes away at ligaments, tendons and cartilage.
 It explains all the painful lifelong joint dislocations and subluxations I’ve encountered, especially in my knees, hands and jaw.
 I’m a painter, and a pianist.
 It’s devastating to think about losing my ability to do either, but the truth is, Elders-Danlos syndrome could rob me of those passions.

 I’ve had more kneecap dislocations than I can remember.
 Literally.
 Unfortunately, it affects all of my joints too, including my feet, ankles, knees, hips, shoulders, elbows, wrists, all fingers, jaw, ribs and my back.
 It even goes further to affect my digestive system, neurological system and basically everything in the body that involves any kind of connective tissue.